-A Request for Qualifications (RFQ) is used to identify a group of vendors who meet a set of minimum qualifications in order to submit proposals for a planned solicitation.
+A Request for Qualifications is used to identify a group of vendors who meet a set of minimum qualifications in order to submit proposals for a planned solicitation.
 Only qualified vendors are permitted to submit proposals to the solicitation.

-RFQ adds time to the overall solicitation process, but can be valuable in situations where:
+Requests for Qualifications add time to the overall solicitation process, but can be valuable in situations where:

 - aspects of the solicitation are confidential and there is a need to restrict access to information that would otherwise be publically posted.

-- The Purchasing Office and the department develop a general scope of work (SOW) along with a set of questions that will be asked of the vendors to determine their qualifications for the project.
+- The Purchasing Office and the department develop a general scope of work (SOW) along with a set of questions that will be asked of the suppliers to determine their qualifications for the project.

 - The department identifies a team of end users/subject matter experts to review vendor submissions and score the responses.
 The team develops a scoring methodology that will be used in the scoring process.
 Team members each sign a Non-Disclosure/Conflict of Interest statement.
-The designated purchasing buyer will provide the form.
+The designated Purchasing Office buyer will provide the form.

 - The Request for Qualifications is posted for a minimum of two weeks.

 - The evaluation team scores the responses and identifies those suppliers who meet the minimum qualification requirements.
 Only qualified suppliers are asked to participate in any subsequent solicitation.